tucnakomet1/i2a/README.md

 ## Usage

 ```
-usage: i2a [file] [-h] [-v] [-a] [-f] [-l] [-m]
+usage: i2a [file] [-h] [-v] [-a] [-f] [-l] [-m] [-c] [-C] [-Cc] [-i]

 required arguments:
  [file]  file path of your image

 optional arguments:
   -h,  --help		show this help message and exit
   -v,  --version		show current version
   -a,  --about		show about page
   -f,  --file		Save result into the file.
   -l,  --less		Use ASCII list with less characters -> higher contrast.
-  -m , --more    Use ASCII list with more characters -> better quality, worse contrast.
+  -m,  --more		Use ASCII list with more characters -> better quality, worse contrast.
+  -c,  --foreground	add foreground ANSI color to image
+  -C,  --background	add background ANSi color to image
+  -Cc, --color		Add foreground and background ANSI color to image
+  -i,  --invert		invert colors

 ```